ric2b/Vivaldi-browser/chromium/docs/security/shepherd.md

 remove any PII.

-For cases in which we are just delaying public disclosure (such as when a security issue impacts other products or vendors), please use this label and set a date in the `Next Action` field so that disclosure can be re-evaluated at that time.
+For cases in which we are just delaying public disclosure (such as when a security issue impacts other products or vendors), please add the `SecurityEmbargo` hotlist (hotlistID: 1053360) and set a date in the `Next Action` field so that disclosure can be re-evaluated at that time.

 ### Protecting researcher identities